PERSONAL DATA PROTECTION POLICY OF LAW FIRM

 Address: BUŽEK & TEREM advokáti s.r.o., Mariánska 12, 811 08 Bratislava, Slovak Republic.

 Tel.: 421 (0) 2 207 57 203

 II.
 HOW AND WHY WE PROCESS PERSONAL DATA

 We do not process any personal data about visitors to our website that would enable us to individually identify a visitor to our website.

 PURPOSE: these cookies are used to distinguish between humans and bots.

 b) Communication (web contact form, e-mail etc.).

-If you communicate with us through our website (e.g. by using a contact form, or by sending an email), our law firm receives your personal data you provide in such communication (in particular, e-mail, name, surname, employer, content of the message).
+If you communicate with us through our website (e.g. by using a contact form, or by sending an email), our law firm receives the personal data you provide in such communication (in particular, e-mail, name, surname, employer, the content of the message).